doctor-rutvik14/Rock_Paper_Scissor/README.md

     * The isWinner(selection, opponentSelection) function is called twice to determine the winner of the round:
         * const yWinner = isWinner(selection, pcSelection);
         * Checks if the user's selection beats the computer's selection.
-        * If yWinner is true, the user wins the round.
+        * If yWinner is true, the user wins the round.(In this instance)
         * const pcWinner = isWinner(pcSelection, selection);
         * Checks if the computer's selection beats the user's selection.
         * If pcWinner is true, the computer wins the round.